kallaway/100-days-of-code/r1-html-log.md

 **R1D89, March 24th, 2019**
 I did it, I finally did it.
 Well, sort of, I have been experimenting with internationalization using Thymeleaf and I managed to make it work on a test website.
 This is one of the things I want to implement for my OnlineCV and I'm one step closer to achieving it.

+**R1D90, March 29th, 2019**
+I have been deepening my understanding of working with Thymeleaf and Spring MVC, and also figuring out a Full Stack Developer roadmap for these past few days.
+Today I worked a little on building a landing page since I had not been coding in a while and felt bored.
+Once I finish the Landing Page I'll keep working on the Spring project.